 We would also strongly recommend an antivirus package that reports incidents to a central point.
 The most effective have web consoles and email alerts.
-In our experience a PC which has become infected or unprotected can very easily go unnoticed if not.
+In our experience, a PC that has become infected or unprotected can very easily go unnoticed if not.

 Is Windows, Office and other software updated regularly?